 These are some of the seemingly endless disadvantages created by the ongoing barrier that is societal stigmatization of women, addiction, and recovery .

 I learned how to turn the challenges I faced due to the social stigma of addiction into experiences that I grow, learn, and benefit from.
 I have only been able to do this by learning that women are not my rivals and that by uniting with women and other supportive individuals, I am able to grow into my own power, as painful as it may be at times.
 Overcoming adversity made me stronger and has shaped me into the woman I am becoming today.
 I am now a college graduate who claimed my education and I am a self sustaining woman in recovery.
 I am proud.

 In my final semester of my degree I became even more passionate and dedicated to supporting women.
 Now I know that women have the power to change the course of their own lives when there is the support of other women around them.
 With this support they can change the course of their lives and communities – for the better.

 I have found connecting to nature, and honoring my feminine spirit and energy, contributes to my self discovery and awareness, conjures inspiration, gives me a sense of accomplishment and belonging, and brightens a day of confusion and negative thinking which for me, happens often as a recovering sober individual.
 Nurturing plants and working with others moves me towards decisive substantial thinking while connecting to the outside world.
 This is when I find I am able to touch and connect to the power within.
-I want to desperately bring individuals who embrace the feminine spirit support and resources that will help them find their own power – and unleash it.
+I want to bring individuals who are continuously marginalized and oppressed by society support and resources that will help them find their own power and unleash it.

-The main goals I have for this organization are uniting recovering individuals who are marginalized by society through connecting to nature and feminism, empowering women to claim their beauty, value, and strength, eliminating female rivalry, and contributing to the de-stigmatization of substance use and recovery.
+The main goals I have for this organization are uniting recovering individuals who are marginalized by society through connecting to nature and feminism, empowering people to claim their beauty, value, strength, and space.
+We will contribute to the elimination of oppressed gender rivalry, and the de-stigmatization of substance use and recovery.